Table of Contents

 #3.
 Chainsaw:

 A Chainsaw is another type of power saw, and a handheld band saw.
 As you can see from the name, you can have an idea that there is a chain attached to it.
 It has a linked chain with specially designed ripping teeth.
-For heavy-duty works, chainsaw takes part hugely.
+For heavy-duty work, chainsaw takes part hugely.

 #4.
 Chop Saw:

 It is one of the largest types of saws that have portability.
-It is the portable version of circular saws.
+It is a portable version of circular saws.
 There are two versions of the chop saw: one is metal and another is a masonry cutting version.

 #5.
 Circular Saw: